 Welcome to second part of our Usability series of articles.
 In the first part we talked about getting started and gave you an overview.
-In this part we are talking about setting goals for usability testing.

 Starting with user goals